corrad-software/corrad-processmaker/doc/FORM_BUILDER_DOCUMENTATION.md

    - Check field names are unique
    - Ensure validation is enabled

+4. **Form Not Appearing in Process Builder**
+   - Verify the form was saved successfully
+   - Check user permissions
+   - Refresh the Process Builder page

 ### Getting Help
 - Check the technical documentation
 - Contact support team